 Another option for the public message of support for your LGBTQ+ employees?
 Make it a part of your organization’s comprehensive DEI strategy.
 There are many different types of diversity to address within an organization – including support for LGBTQ+ employees – and a well-thought-out and publicly broadcast plan to address diversity, equity, and inclusion issues is a great place to start.
 Go beyond just stating your support; provide the needed details and actionable steps your organization is doing to encourage diversity and inclusion at all levels.

 Money talks.
 A donation to LGBTQ+ causes (here’s a good list) is an excellent way to “put your money where your mouth is” and back up your stated support for the LGBTQ+ community.
 Work with your accounting firm to make sure some of your yearly charitable contributions go towards one of these LGBTQ+-focused causes.
 Additionally, you could look into financially supporting the LGBTQ+ community in other ways – funding a scholarship for an LGBTQ+ college or high school student focused on your industry, for example.

 Establish an LGBTQ+ Employee Resource Group (ERG)

 Are you hearing what your LGBTQ+ employees have to say?
 One of the best ways to show your backing of the organization’s LGBTQ+ population is to create an Employee Resource Group (ERG) or affinity group for LGBTQ+ individuals – and then listen to what they have to say.
-Work with key stakeholders and management to create and fund this working group.
+Work with key stakeholders and diversity management to create and fund this working group.
 Then, be sure to have regular check-ins with the group to hear their concerns, open up a beneficial dialogue, and make needed changes to benefit the whole organization.